GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/storage/index.md

 The Storage API is divided into the following four buckets ("storage areas"):

-- [**storage.local**][prop-local]
+[`storage.local`][prop-local]
-  - Data is stored locally, which is cleared when the extension is removed.
-  - Quota limitation is approx 5 MB, but can be increased by requesting the `"unlimitedStorage"` permission.
-  - Consider using it to store larger amounts of data.
+: Data is stored locally, which is cleared when the extension is removed.
+The quota limitation is approx 5 MB, but can be increased by requesting the `"unlimitedStorage"` permission.
+Consider using it to store larger amounts of data.

-- [**storage.sync**][prop-sync]
+[`storage.sync`][prop-sync]
-  - If syncing is enabled, the data is synced to any Chrome browser that the user is logged into.
+: If syncing is enabled, the data is synced to any Chrome browser that the user is logged into.
 If disabled, it behaves like `storage.local`.
-  - When the browser is offline, Chrome stores the data locally and resumes syncing when it's back online.
-  - Quota limitation is 100 KB approx, 8 KB per item.
-  - Consider using it to preserve user settings across synced browsers.
+When the browser is offline, Chrome stores the data locally and resumes syncing when it's back online.
+The quota limitation is 100 KB approx, 8 KB per item.
+Consider using it to preserve user settings across synced browsers.

 {% Aside 'warning' %}